jmar777/connect-http-signature/README.md

 The `verify` middleware component simply verifies whether or not the request has a valid HTTP Signature.
 The request object is decorated with a `signature` property, that can be inspected by middleware components later on for authorization decisions.
-The only required property for `verify`'s options is `pub`
+The `verify` middleware component only has one required option: `pub`.
+This property specificies the public key to use for request verification.
+Any additional options will be passed to node-http-signature's `parseRequest` method.

 Basic usage: